Ganesh-Sharmaz/StorageBuddy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐞 Bug Report
-about: Create a report to help us improve
+about: Report a bug to help us improve the project
-title: ''
+title: "[Bug]: <Short description>"
-labels: ''
+labels: bug, needs-triage
 assignees: ''
 ---

-**Describe the bug**
+## 🐛 Bug Description
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

-**To Reproduce**
+## 🔍 Steps to Reproduce
 Steps to reproduce the behavior:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

-**Expected behavior**
+## 🖥️ Expected Behavior
-A clear and concise description of what you expected to happen.
+A clear and concise description of what should have happened.

-**Screenshots**
+## 📸 Screenshots / Logs
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or logs to help explain the issue.

-**Desktop (please complete the following information):**
+## 🏗️ Environment Details
- - OS: [e.g. iOS]
+- **OS:** (Windows/Linux/macOS)
- - Browser [e.g. chrome, safari]
+- **Browser & Version:** (Chrome 99, Firefox 100, Edge 120, etc.)
- - Version [e.g. 22]
+- **Node.js Version:** (Run `node -v`)

-**Smartphone (please complete the following information):**
+- **Package Version:** (`npm list stash-library`)
- - Device: [e.g. iPhone6]
+- **Additional Context:** (Any other details)

- - OS: [e.g. iOS8.1]
+## 🛠️ Possible Solution
- - Browser [e.g. stock browser, safari]
+(Optional) If you have an idea of how to fix this, please share.

- - Version [e.g. 22]
+---

-**Additional context**
+**📌 Additional Notes:**
-Add any other context about the problem here.
+If this is a security-related issue, please report it via email instead of opening an issue.